hcrest/sh2-ftdi-hal/README.md

    --calibrated         - include calibrated output sensors --uncalibrated       - include uncalibrated output sensors --mode=<mode>        - sensors types to log.
 9agm, 6ag, 6am, 6gm, 3a, 3g, 3m or all.
-   --step               - include step detector and step counter.
-   --pac                - include activity classifier.
    --dcdAutoSave        - enable DCD auto saving.
 No dcd save by default.
    --clearDcd           - clear DCD and reset upon startup.
    --calEnable=0x<mask> - cal enable mask.
 Bits: Planar, A, G, M.  Default 0x8 --orientation=<orientation> - system orientation. enu, ned.
 Default: ned --batch=<filePath>   - get the list of sensors from the batch file specified.
-When enabled, the raw, calibrated, uncalibrated, mode, step and pac options are ignored.
+When enabled, the raw, calibrated, uncalibrated and mode options are ignored.
 ```

 The list of sensor reports generated for each mode and options.